Site icon Plant Guides

 B cells have two major functions: they produce antibodies to neutralize antigens and they also present these antigens to T cells.
 In an infection antibodies can coat germ walls and initiate one of three measures.
 Neutralization prevents the pathogen from binding and infecting host cells.
 In opsonization, an antibody-bound pathogen serves as a red flag to alert immune cells like neutrophils and macrophages, to engulf and digest the pathogen.
 Complement is a process using specific proteins like a limpet mine to directly destroy bacteria.

 The most common type of antibody (‘immunoglobulin’ or Ig) produced by B cells are IgG antibodies; other important types are associated with the gut wall: IgA, IgD and IgM.
-There are also IgE antibodies most associated with basophils ‘(Mast cells’): these are designed to target large parasites like amoebae and worms, but are mostly associated in modern times with allergic responses.
+There are also IgE antibodies most associated with basophils ‘(mast cells’): these are designed to target large parasites like amoebae and worms, but are mostly associated in modern times with allergic responses.

 T cells have roles that include killing infected cells and activating or recruiting other immune cells.
 CD8+ T cells recognize and remove virus-infected cells and cancer cells.
 The CD4+ T-cells (‘T helper cells’) are responsible for coordinating immune resposes to bacteria and other pathogens.
 Regulatory T cells (Tregs) monitor and inhibit the activity of other T cells.
 They prevent adverse immune activation and maintain ‘tolerance’, the prevention of immune responses against the body’s own cells and antigens.